ThomasHaraldMueller/Hypersonic_Simulation_GHAME/README.md

 ## Overview

-This repository contains a nonlinear six-degree-of-freedom flight dynamics simulation of the Generic Hypersonic Aerodynamic Model Example (GHAME), implemented entirely in Simulink and MATLAB.

-The model represents a rigid hypersonic vehicle including full translational and rotational dynamics, Earth kinematics, aerodynamic force and moment modeling, propulsion effects, actuator dynamics, and a configurable inertial navigation system (INS).
-It is designed as a research and control development platform tool.
+The simulation provides a full nonlinear 6-DOF flight dynamics model of the GHAME vehicle, including rigid-body translational and rotational dynamics, aeropropulsive force and moment modeling, environmental modeling, and Direction Cosine Matrix–based kinematics.

+The model includes second-order actuator dynamics, a trimming routine for determining control surface deflections and thrust settings, and a configurable inertial navigation system (INS).
+The INS allows the injection of gyro bias, scale factor errors, misalignment effects, and measurement noise for analysis of estimation and control robustness.

+No control or guidance system is included by default.
+The platform is intentionally provided as a research and control development framework, enabling users to design, implement, and test their own control architectures.

-The simulation architecture is modular and structured to allow systematic analysis, controller design, uncertainty studies, and verification.
+The overall simulation architecture is modular and structured to facilitate systematic extension.
+Additional subsystems such as GPS models, star trackers, advanced state estimation, guidance algorithms, or nonlinear control strategies can be integrated without restructuring the core dynamics model.

 ---